-This month we become aware of what occurs behind closed doors that is rampant in our society: domestic violence.
-October, the month of pumpkin lattes and autumn-rich colors, is also deemed National Domestic Violence Awareness Month.
-As a subject of interest and experience, I have decided to feature Lundy Bancroft’s Why Does He Do That: Inside the Minds of Angry and Controlling Men October’s book review.
+October, the month of pumpkin lattes, autumn-rich colors, and squash soups is also deemed National Domestic Violence Awareness Month.
+As a subject of interest and experience, I have decided to review Lundy Bancroft’s Why Does He Do That: Inside the Minds of Angry and Controlling Men.

 What is domestic violence and why should you care?